Miss or missed: What’s the difference?

 When to use “I miss you” or “I missed you” in addressing emotion?

 In this case, the phrase “I miss you” or “I missed you” is used when you desire to see someone after being separated for a long time from someone who was very close to you before.
 The only difference is that “miss” is present tense while “missed” is past tense.
 Below are two examples.

 - You have been separated from your loved one for a long time.
 In this situation, you can say, “I miss you,“ when having a phone call with him, and hopefully you will hear, "I miss you too," from your loved one in response.

 - You see your loved one at the door waiting for you after coming back from a long trip, you hug her or him, and say, “I missed you so much!“

 - You may have to move to another city for work, and you can’t come back anytime soon.
 Then you tell your loved one, “I’m going to miss you a lot."

 The use of miss with the event or action.

-Or, we have been missing rugby matches on and on, because we are always on the road and don’t get to watch them on TV.
+- “We have been missing rugby matches on and off because we are always on the road and don’t get to watch them on TV.”

-Lastly, here is the bonus lesson: please subscribe with us so that you don’t “miss out“ on our upcoming articles and course promotions.
+Lastly, here is a bonus lesson: Please subscribe with us so that you don’t “miss out“ on our upcoming articles and course promotions.

 Join Big Ben Academy